Convergence of the Point Integral method for Poisson equation on point cloud: Introduction

-{\bf Organization of the paper.~} The remaining of this paper is organized as following.
-In Section 2, we describe the point integral method.
-The main results are stated in Section 3.
+The remaining of this paper is organized as following.
+In Section 2, we describe the point integral method for Poisson equation with Neumann boundary condition.
+The convergence result is stated in Section 3.
 The structure of the proof is shown in Section 4.
-We discuss the future work in Section 5.
-In section 6, we show several basic estimates related to the properties of smooth submanifolds and the convolutions with the kernel $R$.
-The main body of the proof is in Section 7, Section 8, Section 9 and Section 10.
+The main body of the proof is in Section 5, Section 6 and Section 7.
+Finally, conclusions and discussion on the future work are given in Section 8.